 Abisko and Kiruna - northern lights, Sámi culture, wildlife, dogsledding, ICEHOTEL and astro photo tour in Lapland with Peter Rosén - 6 days

 This 6 day all-inclusive northern lights photo tour in Lapland is an exclusive package and is suitable for photographers of all levels.
 The tour is led by professional photographer Peter Rosén.
 Peter is the photographer behind the books Aurora Borealis in Lapland and Midnight Sun over Swedish Lapland and has more than 20 years of experience in professional photography.
-All previous overnight participants over the past eight years have seen and captured the Aurora in beautiful environments (75 groups).
+All previous overnight participants over the past nine years have seen and captured the Aurora in beautiful environments (c.
+80 groups).
 We are also happy to be the best rated aurora tour provider in Sweden and the winner of the TripAdvisor Certificate of Excellence Award 2014-2019.

 Highlights of this tour: